Equal opportunity for students

 If you need someone to talk to, the Student Welfare Office is there for you.
 The Student Welfare Office is available both before and after the disciplinary board meeting.
 The Welfare Officers have confidentiality.
 You can contact them at email@example.com or a Welfare Officer directly, contact details can be found at https://lnu.se/en/education/during-your-studies/student-welfare/

-If you have questions about disciplinary measures or the disciplinary board, you are welcome to contact the secretaries of the board at email@example.com
+If you have questions about disciplinary measures or the disciplinary board, you are welcome to contact the investigators of disciplinary cases at firstname.lastname@example.org

 Plans and policies